Languages of Tunisia: French

 During the French colonization of Tunisia, French was introduced in public institutions, most notably the education system, which became a strong vehicle for dissemination of the language.
 From independence, the country gradually became arabized even though the public administration and education remained bilingual.
 Meanwhile, knowledge of French and other European languages (such as English) is enhanced by Tunisia's proximity to Europe and by media and tourism.

 The 1990s marked a turning point for the Arabization process.
 Science classes up to the end of middle school were Arabized in order to facilitate access to higher education and promote the Arabic language in society.
 Since October 1999, private establishments have been obliged to give Arabic characters twice the size of Latin characters.
 This rule is not always followed, however.
 At the same time, the public administration is required to communicate in Arabic only.
 In this context, the use of French seems to be in decline despite the increased number of graduates in the educational system, which leads to the fact that a good knowledge of French remains an important social marker.
 This is because French is widely used in the business community, intellectual domains and the spheres of natural science and medicine.
 Because of this, one can consider the language to have become gentrified.
 Thus, French in Tunisia is a prestige language.

-According to recent estimates provided by the Tunisian government to the Organisation Internationale de la Francophonie, the number of French speakers in the country is estimated at 6.36 million people, or 63.6% of the population.
+According to 2022 estimates provided by the Tunisian government to the Organisation internationale de la Francophonie, the number of French speakers in the country is estimated at 6.32 million people, or 52% of the population, almost all as a second language.